noeppi-noeppi/WikiX/README.md

 # WikiX

-This is the wiki for [LibX](https://github.com/ModdingX/LibX).
+This is the wiki for various ModdingX projects.
 It can be found at https://moddingx.org/wiki